synxlin/cache-simulator/README.md

-# Project 1 - Cache Hierarchy Simulator
+# Cache Hierarchy Simulator

 ## Introduction

-This is a cache gierarchy simulator.
+This is a cache hierarchy simulator.

 **NOTE**: optimal replacement implement has bugs.